lleger/elixir-school/lessons/advanced/otp-supervisors.md

 {:ok, pid} = Task.Supervisor.start_child(ExampleApp.TaskSupervisor, fn -> background_work end)
 ```

-If our task crashes prematurely it will be re-started for us.
+If our task crashes prematurely it will be restarted for us.
 This can be particularly useful when working with incoming connections or processing background work.